Madi Taylor, Leukemia

 Pat and his wife, Heather, clung to each other as they supported their daughter, then 3 years old, through three years of chemotherapy treatments.
 Despite not feeling well, Madi always seemed to carry a smile on her face, recalls Heather.

 With her “Sassy Kitty” doll accompanying her to each appointment and activity, Madi made friends with fellow pediatric patients and mimicked Dr. Patrick by giving her doll check-ups each day.
 Her favorite activity at the hospital was the weekly Bingo games hosted by MD Anderson volunteers.

 With Madi in remission, the Taylors now use their experience to help other families facing cancer at MD Anderson.
-Pat serves on the Family Advisory Council, a group of parents and staff who meet monthly to discuss ways to improve every child’s experience at the Children’s Cancer Hospital.
-He also is the parent liaison on the Children’s Cancer Hospital Advisory Group that consists of Board of Visitor members and childhood cancer advocates.
-Meanwhile, Heather serves on the Anderson Network Steering Committee supporting and developing programs to benefit patients and caregivers at MD Anderson.
+Pat has served on the Family Advisory Council, a group of parents and staff who meet monthly to discuss ways to improve every child’s experience at the Children’s Cancer Hospital.
+He has also served as the parent liaison on the Children’s Cancer Hospital Advisory Group that consists of Board of Visitor members and childhood cancer advocates.
+Meanwhile, Heather has served on the Anderson Network Steering Committee supporting and developing programs to benefit patients and caregivers at MD Anderson.

 As for Madi, she is using her smile and story to give hope to other children with cancer.
 She is featured currently in a marketing campaign for the Children’s Cancer Hospital.